Libby German’s sister forms friendship with sister of Golden State Killer victim

 Kelsi is now passionate about pursuing a career in forensics.
 She hopes to solve crimes like her sister's murder.

-Members of the Delphi community are asked to reflect back on people they know in the community that look similar to the sketch released on Monday, especially if that person has changed their appearance since the murders occurred in February of 2017.
+Police want Delphi residents to reflect back on people they know in the community that look similar to the sketch released last week, especially if that person has changed their appearance since the murders in February 2017.